 Both framing materials perform the same function but have their own merits.
 Timber is the preferred option on the East Coast due to being readily available and easily sourced.
 It also has a quicker build time than steel frames and there is less heavy lifting on site.
-Steel is more common in Perth than timber as it does not twist or warp.
+Steel frame homes are more preferred in Perth than timber since steel frame does not twist or warp.
 The sturdy material is more akin to bricks, so it’s much easier to get Perth home buyers on board.

 Absolutely!
 There is a growing demand for framed homes thanks in large to the quality of TrueCore steel as seen on the TV show The Block.
 As more home owners become aware of TrueCore’s unique benefits, the popularity of the product will increase.
 Plus, the huge shortage of bricklayers caused by the Government Grants building boom is speeding up interest.

-Steel frame homes (aka brick veneer) won’t have as long a delay because less bricks are used.
-For example, approximately 3,000 bricks are used for an average sized steel frame home.
+Steel framed homes (aka brick veneer) won’t have as long a delay because fewer bricks are used.
+For example, approximately 3,000 bricks are used for an average-sized steel frame home.
 In contrast, 10,000 bricks are used for a double brick home.

 Sure will!
 We use the same window frames, door frames and cornices with both construction methods, meaning they will look identical.
 The garage will be built exclusively with bricks and will look the same as a double brick garage.

-Yep, we’ve already started construction on brick veneer homes.
-You can check out the progress photos of this brick veneer home in Byford.
+Yep, we’ve already handed over brick veneer homes to our clients like this home in Byford.
+You can also check out the progress photos of another brick veneer home in Ellenbrook.

 Want to find out more about what’s included in our homes?
 Send us a message below and one of our team members will get back to you.